entropy-lab/entropylab-docs-open/end_user/docs/quam/config_builder.md

 ## ConfigBuilder
 ----------------

 Add all components to the `ConfigBuilder`.
 The configuration is generated at the very end upon calling the `build` method.
 Therefore, the precise order in which you add the objects to `ConfigBuilder` is not important.
 Modifications to the objects already added to the `ConfigBuilder` are reflected in the final configuration.
 However, note that consistency checks between different components are not done within the builder.
-The validity of the configuration is verified by the compiler when you eventually run the QUA program.
-For more details, check the examples in `qua-libs/examples/config-builder/`.

 ## Parameters
 --------------